nanoporegenomics/wambam/README.md

 The input BAM must be made by aligning long reads with [minimap2](https://github.com/lh3/minimap2) using the `--eqx` flag.

 The output directory specified with `-o` will be created and must not exist.
-It will contain the following output files:

-- `identity_distribution.csv` contains the number of reads for each unique identity.
-- `length_distribution.csv` contains the number of reads for each read length.

-These two files can be used to plot the distribution of identity, read length, N50 (see [Graphs and summary statistics](#graphs-and-summary-statistics)).

 ## Docker container